-This document gives you the details about your Medicare health care coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Customer Service at 844-827-2355.
 (TTY users should call 711).
-Hours are 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exception of Thanksgiving Day and Christmas Day.
-(After March 31, your call will be handled by our automated phone system, Saturdays, Sundays and holidays.)
+Hours are 7 a.m.-8 p.m.
+(Pacific Time), seven days a week October 1-March 31 (closed on Thanksgiving and Christmas), and weekdays April 1-September 30.
+Your call will be handled by our automated phone systems outside business hours.
+This call is free.